charlydev1975/Eureka/README.md

 ## Notes

 It is impossible to make a project like this in 48 hs having a job and other responsibilities.
 Currently there were a ton of fires in my job and it took me a lot of time from it.
-There are a lot of things more to test and improve (icons, remove the singleton from the UserLocationManager, error handling, uitests, ICONS and IMAGES!!!, etc).
+There are a lot of things more to test and improve (remove the singleton from the UserLocationManager, error handling, uitests, **ICONS and IMAGES!!!**, etc).

 ### Project Notes
 Currently when the tests run (and pass) we see a warning in the console related to core data.
 This is because we are creating the store multiple times.
 If you want to get more insight about the error this [link](https://stackoverflow.com/questions/51851485/multiple-nsentitydescriptions-claim-nsmanagedobject-subclass) provides you more data on it.